iiP for Parents and Teachers

 • Support children's learning and social skills, and their emotion regulation.

-• Increase children's co-operation with household task.
+• Increase children's co-operation with household tasks.

 • Set limits in a collaborative manner so that children feel safe and secure.